KIWANIS KEY LEADER 2023

 All events are open to students ages 14 to 18— those who are already student leaders as well as emerging leaders.

 The following Kiwanis Clubs and Individual members have made donations in support of Key Leader.
 Without their generous support, this program would not be possible.
-Key Leader costs almost $400 per student to put on and we will host 60 students during the 2019 weekend.
-Thanks to the support of these clubs and individuals, each student participating in the program in 2019 will only pay a $50 registration fee.
+Key Leader costs more than $450 per student to put on and we will host 60 students during the 2023 weekend.
+Thanks to the support of these clubs and individuals, each student participating in the program in 2023 will only pay a $50 registration fee.

 YOU CAN MAKE A DIFFERENCE!